 The Churchyard was Chiswick’s only burial ground for many centuries.
 It was closed in 1854 because of lack of space, except for limited burials in existing vaults.
 For the next twenty years people from Chiswick were interred outside the parish.
 It was re-opened in 1867.
 The Duke of Devonshire gave to the parish gifts of land adjoining the churchyard for enlarging the burial ground in 1838 and 1871.

 It is difficult now to decipher the inscriptions on the tombs of the many famous people who are buried in the Churchyard and Burial Ground, but many of the details are listed in the Archives.
+Information on notable tombs can be found here, and information about the Graves of Artists can be found here.

 On the south side of the church is perhaps our most famous tomb, that of William Hogarth, the celebrated painter, engraver and caricaturist, who spent his last years nearby in Hogarth’s House and was buried here in 1764.
 A poem by David Garrick is engraved on his tomb.